Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Experiments

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-Unless noted, we follow the official configuration with minimal dataset-specific modifications.
+Unless noted, we follow the official configuration~\cite{shi2024effocc} with minimal dataset-specific modifications.
 All experiments are conducted on $4$ NVIDIA RTX 3090 GPUs.
 We adopt the AdamW optimizer with an initial learning rate of $4 \times 10^{-4}$ and a weight decay of $0.01$.
-More implementation details and hyperparameters are provided in the supplementary material.
+The model is trained for 48 epochs.
+For each modality, the corresponding image encoder uses ResNet-18 as its backbone.